 President Tsai’s National Day address

 At the National Day celebration ceremony, President Tsai Ing-wen (蔡英文) delivered an address titled “2020 Proud of Taiwan (團結台灣 自信前行).”
-In addition to outlining the country’s post-pandemic economic strategies, Tasi also urged China to heed Taiwan’s voice and change its way of handling the bilateral relations.
+In addition to outlining the country’s post-pandemic economic strategies, Tasi also urged China to heed Taiwan’s voice and change its way of handling bilateral relations.

 National Day celebration performances